fitzgen/rust-conf-2019/slides.md

 ???

-* I shortened it to "fart"
+* it became "fart"
     * hence the "flatulence" part of this talk's title
-* OK, I promise that was the only fart joke in this talk, nothing else is going to slip out
+* promise: only fart joke in this talk
+    *  nothing else is going to slip out

 ---